Islam in China

 Islam has been practiced in China since the 7th century CE.
-Muslims are a minority group in China, representing 1.6 to 2 percent of the total population (21,667,000-28,210,795) according to various estimates.
-Though Hui Muslims are the most numerous group, the greatest concentration of Muslims are in Xinjiang, which contains a significant Uyghur population.
+There are an estimated 20 million Muslims in China, less than 2 percent of the total population.
+Though Hui Muslims are the most numerous group, the greatest concentration of Muslims reside in northwestern China's Xinjiang autonomous region, which contains a significant Uyghur population.
 Lesser yet significant populations reside in the regions of Ningxia, Gansu and Qinghai.
 Of China's 55 officially recognized minority peoples, ten of these groups are predominantly Sunni Muslim.

 History

-The Silk Road, which was a series of extensive inland trade routes that spread all over the Mediterranean to East Asia, was used since 1000 BCE and continued to be used for millennia.
+The Silk Road, which comprised a series of extensive inland trade routes that spread all over the Mediterranean to East Asia, was used since 1000 BCE and continued to be used for millennia.
 For more than half of this long period of time, most of the traders were Muslim and moved towards the East.
 Not only did these traders bring their goods, they also carried with them their culture and beliefs to East Asia.
 Islam was one of the many religions that gradually began to spread across the Silk Road during the "7th to the 10th centuries through war, trade and diplomatic exchanges".

+During the Tang and Song dynasties, Muslims in China worshipped various kinds of "spirits" alongside Allah.

 Tang dynasty

-According to Chinese Muslims' traditional accounts, Islam was first introduced to China in 616–18 CE by the Sahaba (companions) of the Islamic prophet Muhammad: Sa'd ibn Abi Waqqas, Sayid, Wahab ibn Abu Kabcha and another Sahaba.
+According to Chinese Muslims' traditional accounts, Islam was first introduced to China in 616–18 by the Companions of Muhammad: Sa'd ibn Abi Waqqas, Wahab ibn Abu Kabcha and another.
 It is noted in other accounts that Wahab Abu Kabcha reached Canton by sea in 629 CE.

-The introduction of Islam mainly happened through two routes: from the southeast following an established path to Canton and from the northwest through the Silk Road.
-Sa'ad ibn Abi Waqqas, along with the Sahaba Suhayla Abuarja and Hassan ibn Thabit, and the Tabi'een Uwais al-Qarani, returned to China from Arabia in 637 CE by the Yunan-Manipur-Chittagong route, then reached Arabia by sea.
-Some sources date the introduction of Islam in China to 650 CE, the third sojourn of Sa'd ibn Abi Waqqas, when he was sent as an official envoy to Emperor Gaozong during Caliph Uthman's reign.
-Emperor Gaozong, the Tang emperor who is said to have received the envoy then ordered the construction of the Memorial mosque in Canton in memory of Muhammad, which was the first mosque in the country.
-While modern secular historians tend to say that there is no evidence that Waqqās himself ever came to China, they do believe that Muslim diplomats and merchants came to Tang China within a few decades from the beginning of the Muslim Era.
+The introduction of Islam mainly happened through two routes: from the southeast following an established path to Guangdong and from the northwest through the Silk Road.
+Sa'd ibn Abi Waqqas, along with the Companion Suhayla Abu Arja and Hassan ibn Thabit, and the Tabi'un Owais al-Qarani, returned to China from the Arabian Peninsula in 637 by the Yunnan-Manipur-Chittagong route, then reached Arabia by sea.
+Some sources date the introduction of Islam in China to 650 CE, the third sojourn of Sa'd ibn Abi Waqqas, when he was sent as an official envoy to Tang emperor Gaozong during the reign of the Rashid Caliph Uthman's reign.
+Emperor Gaozong, the Tang emperor who is said to have received the envoy then ordered the construction of the Huaisheng Mosque in Guangzhou in memory of Muhammad, which was the first mosque in the country.

+While modern secular historians tend to say that there is no evidence that Waqqas himself ever came to China, they do believe that Muslim diplomats and merchants came to Tang China within a few decades from the beginning of the Muslim era.